jdeschamps/EMU/README.md

 #### Examples

 [EMU plugin examples]( https://github.com/jdeschamps/EMU-guide/tree/master/examples ): these projects include an empty base project, a simple UI for controlling lasers and a filterwheel and an interface for a commercial laser.
+The latter two are shipped with EMU in Micro-Manager 2-gamma.

 #### Guide